 However, all too often, a one size fits all investment approach is applied to pension savers.
 Even lifestyle funds, which aim to de-risk pension members as they approach retirement, can be far too generic.
 They make a general assumption that we all want the same things when we retire.

-A more personalised approach can help you get to where to want to be with the level of risk that you are comfortable taking will ensure continuity of advice on an ongoing basis into retirement and beyond.
+A more personalised approach can help you get to where you want to be with the level of risk that you are comfortable taking will ensure continuity of advice on an ongoing basis into retirement and beyond.
 So, what is the solution?
 Get the best advice of your life, for your life.

 If any – or all – of this rings true, it is time for a thorough review of your retirement funding strategy.
 Getting expert advice is a good place to start.